Eyevinn/mp4ff/README.md

 to access the (only) trun box in a fragment.

-The codec currently supported are AVC/H.264 and AAC.
+The codecs currently supported are AVC/H.264, HEVC/H.265 and AAC.

 ## Usage for creating new fragmented files